renatocaliari/contornos/docs/en/contornos.md

 **Recommendations**:
 - delimit new contornos from the demands of the public, internal or external.
 - minimize the creation of contornos that depend on recurring, expected and necessary deliveries (_handover_ or _handoff_) of other contornos that are not within the same external contorno.
-Favor that participants of the contornos that have dependence can have a close context in common - an external contorno, favoring them to participate in meetings, decisions and treatment of [drivers](#drivers) together.
+Favor that participants of the contornos that have dependence can have a close context in common - an external contorno, favoring them to participate in meetings, decisions and treatment of [boosters](#boosters) together.
   - if a dependency between contornos that are on different external contornos is desired or necessary, it is recommended to create a structural role of [representative](apps#structural-representative-role) so that those contornos have some link.

 ## How to adapt or remove a contorno?